Bonus Depreciation: Deducting Eligible Property and Business Costs

 You may know that depreciation lets you spread out the cost of certain fixed assets over time.
-But, what about bonus depreciation?
-This alternative method gives you additional flexibility in deducting those costs — which may work out better for your business—depending on your circumstances.
+But what about bonus depreciation?
+Depending on your circumstances, this alternative method gives you additional flexibility in deducting those costs — which may work out better for your business.
 Interested in learning more?
 Read on!

 What is bonus depreciation?

-Long story short, regular depreciation allows your business to write off the cost of a tangible asset over its life, which is the number of years the asset will be used.
+Regular depreciation allows your business to write off the cost of tangible property or an asset over its life, that is, the number of years the asset will be used.
 It is an expense that can offset income to immediately lower the tax due on income.
 The government knows businesses can stimulate the economy by buying things, so this provides an incentive for small businesses to do so.

-Essentially, bonus depreciation allows your business to take an immediate first-year deduction on the purchase of eligible business property, in addition to the asset’s regular depreciation schedule.
+Essentially, bonus depreciation, also referred to as the additional first-year depreciation deduction, allows your business to take an immediate first-year deduction on the purchase of eligible business property in addition to the asset’s regular depreciation schedule.
 It is a quicker depreciation schedule for a more immediate expense deduction.
-You will report bonus depreciation on Form 4562.
+You report bonus depreciation on Form 4562.

-In other words, it’s a method of accelerated depreciation, so businesses can deduct the cost of qualifying property in the year in which it is put into service.
+In other words, it’s a method of accelerated depreciation, so businesses can deduct the cost of qualifying property in the year it is put into service, reducing the business’ tax liability.

 Bonus depreciation and tax reform

-This provision applies to qualifying property acquired and placed in service after September 27, 2017, and before January 1, 2023—unless Congress renews it.
+The deduction rate depended on when the eligible depreciable property was placed in service.
+This provision applies to qualifying property acquired and placed in service after September 27, 2017, and before January 1, 2023.

-After January 1, 2023, the rates will step down each year:
+After January 1, 2023, the rates will step down each year, with an expected phaseout by 2027:

 • 2023: 80%